DavesCodeMusings/davescodemusings.github.io/README.md

 These are the projects I've been focusing most of my attention on at the moment.
 * [Thimble](https://github.com/DavesCodeMusings/thimble) -- A tiny web framework in the spirit of Flask for adding APIs to MicroPython projects.
 * [ESP](https://github.com/DavesCodeMusings/esp) -- MicroPython to do cool and useful things with the Espressif devices.
-* [Millennial Motivator](https://github.com/DavesCodeMusings/motivator) -- A tongue in cheek look at CSS transitions and JavaScript.
+* [Millennial Motivator](https://github.com/DavesCodeMusings/motivator) -- A tongue-in-cheek look at CSS transitions and JavaScript.

 ## Raspberry Pi / Intel NUC
 These projects center around turning a Raspberry Pi (and Intel NUC) into a samll home file server.
 N&uuml;Cloud and Cloud Pi are complete solutions.
 Beastie Pi and WeeNAS are unmaintained.